jackieqvo/DH110-JVO/README.md

 * Homepage Revision
   * The application's logo is moved towards the search bar and the thicker header is altered.
 The user said that the original header design on the homepage made the center of the page look too empty.
 With the logo more centered, it better indicates to the user where they are.
 * Search Bar Depth
-  * Before, the text in the search bar was no so prominent.
+  * Before, the text in the search bar was not so prominent.
 By adding depth to the search bar, the searched text (the text that is typed) is easily seen and the search bar itself has better focus.
 The point of the website is to be able to search the guides so the search bar function is important in its visuals and design.
-This also keeps the application consistent because of the newly implemented dropshadows in the still features.
+This also keeps the application consistent because of the newly implemented drop shadows in the still features.
-* Still Features Dropshadow
+* Still Features Drop Shadow
   * Throughout the design, the header and footer are mostly still features.
 The content in between is scrollable.
 At first this did not look intentional so by adding a drop shadow, the design is enhanced by depth and my design looks more deliberate.
 * Feedback Button
   * Even though the feedback option was in a still footer, not all users saw this.
 I implemented a still feedback option so when users are scrolling through the article, a feedback option might be more apparent.
 * Buttons and Outlines
   * Buttons have an outline to help the contrast between the background and the many features of a website design that is meant to be content heavy.
 * Overlays
   * Overlays should be fixed.
 Before, overlays did not swap with each other but instead, were stacked on top of one another.
-If a user where to click "x" to close a pop-up box, then they would not have their expected outcome because the previous screen would still be there.
+If a user were to click "x" to close a pop-up box, then they would not have their expected outcome because the previous screen would still be there.

 ## Pitch video ##